Sanglorian/orcus/Orcus Player Options - current.md

 **Prerequisite:** Athame (ranged or thrown weapon).

-**Benefit:** When you use a ranged or thrown weapon as your focus, you can use its range instead of the power's range for Ranged or Far attack powers.
+**Benefit:** When you use a ranged or thrown weapon as your focus, you can use its range instead of the power's range for ranged or far attack powers.

 ### Armor Focus